Nsfr750/MSR605/Docs/OMRON.md

 *1
 ```
 - The C/R rotated motor and 210bpi pulse was normality, but
-    the C/R couldn’t detect pulse of 75 bpi encoder to be
+    the C/R couldnâ€™t detect pulse of 75 bpi encoder to be
     connected the motor due to the encoder trouble.
-“18” Power Down
+â€œ18â€ Power Down
 Detection
 *2
 *3